 Discover the best Bolivian authors in our guide, including the top poets, journalists, and novelists famous for impacting the country’s culture and history.

-Latin American poets and authors have always been some of my favorite picks, especially for their emotional magic realism and passionate takes on their society’s place in the world (although I’m also a fan of exploring other cultures, including these incredible Canadian authors).
+Latin American poets and authors have always been some of my favorite picks, especially for their emotional magic realism and passionate takes on their society’s place in the world.

 Bolivian authors, in particular, represent a nation of conflict, revolution, and a constant battle of ideas.
 That’s led to some incredible Bolivian literature from the region, from modern McOndo sci-fi movements to poetry that inspired civil wars.